ucsd-cse231/sp24/src/week1/index.md

 using `cat` on the resulting `.s` file, and then running the resulting binary.
 Copy this interactino into a file called `transcript.txt`

-Hand in your entire repository to the `assignment-1-tutorial` assignment on Gradescope.
+Hand in your entire repository to the `01-adder` assignment on `github`.

+**That is you only need to commit and push your cloned assignment**

 There is no automated grading for this assignment; we want you to practice gaining your own confidence that your solution works (and demonstrating that to us).